jdubuisson/MetaUrf/README.md

 You downloaded the source and extracted it.
 Your server is configured so that the `./web` of the project is accessible by a browser.

+You need a database engine (mysql), with the rights to create a new database, or an empty database at your disposal.

 ### Composer
-Composer is required to build the project.
+[Composer](https://getcomposer.org/) is required to build the project.

 If you have curl :
 ```
 curl -sS https://getcomposer.org/installer | php